SanderMertens/flecs/docs/Queries.md

 // Create query that groups entities that are in the same region ecs_query(world, {
   .terms = {{ Unit }},
-  .group_by = group_by_target, // function that groups by relationship target
+  .group_by_callback = group_by_target, // function that groups by relationship target
-  .group_by_id = Region // optional, passed to group_by function
+  .group_by = Region // optional, passed to group_by function
 });
 ```